karvannan-thi/ChatHub/README.md

 # Get involved!

 We're very excited about the project and we're looking for other people to get involved.
 Over time we would like to make the best messaging framework for mobile.
-Helping us could involve any of the following:

-* Providing feedback and feature requests
-* Reporting bugs
+Whether you have

-* Fixing bugs
+* Ideas
-* Contribute in development
+* Translations
+* Design changes
+* Code cleaning
+* Bug fixing
+* Real heavy code changes
+* Documentation writing

+Help is always welcome.
+The more is done the better it gets!

-If you're interested please review the [Contributing Document](https://github.com/wajahatkarim3/ChatHub/blob/master/Contributions.md) for details of our development flow then email me at chathub397@gmail.com
+If you're interested please review the [Contributing Document](https://github.com/wajahatkarim3/ChatHub/blob/master/Contributions.md) for details of our development flow then email us at chathub397@gmail.com

 # License

-    Copyright 2017 Wajahat Karim
+    Copyright 2018 Wajahat Karim

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.